 - 1. The applicant must be a citizen of Saudi Arabia or the son of a Saudi mother. - 2.
-The applicant's age must not exceed 23 years of age nor must the duration of time since the obtainment of a high school diploma exceed five years. - 3.
+The duration of time since the obtainment of a high school diploma must not exceed five years. - 3.
 The applicant must have received a general high school diploma (in natural sciences) with an average no lower than 'Good'. - 4.
 The applicant must provide his results from both the general achievement exam (Tahsely) and aptitude test (Qudrat). - 5.
-Applicants who work in the private sector or are government employees must provide a letter of employment from their employer. - 6.
+Applicants who work in the private sector or are government employees must provide a recent letter of employment from their current employer. - 6.
 The applicant must successfully pass a medical examination. - 7.
 The applicant must fulfill any additional conditions stipulated by the College Council.